Bet-at-home.com: Corporate history

 On 31 October 2012 co-founder Jochen Dickinger gave up his position as CEO and was succeeded by Michael Quatember.
 In August 2013 the new website went online; the second relaunch in the company’s history on the offers at www.bet-at-home.com.
 In December 2013 a mobile version of the site was launched.
 In 2015 the company extended its product range by Virtual.
 The company was approved for the Regulated Market on the Frankfurt Stock Exchange in August 2016.
 Admission to the "Prime Standard" segment was granted.
 On 3 February 2017, the shares were admitted to the SDAX.
 In February 2017, casino games were added to the poker software.
 In November 2017, the product group "Games" was replaced by "Vegas" and the casino app was introduced.
 In June 2018, the Sports app was introduced.
 With the launch of the esports channel in September 2018 the company added a new product.

+In October 2021, the online casino, which was offered to customers in Austria by bet-at-home.com Entertainment Ltd. (in liquidation) (the group company whose main operation at that time was the running of the online casino), was discontinued.
+Due to a lack of positive forecasts for continued business, court proceedings (winding up by the court) were initiated on 23 December 2021 against this Maltese entity.
+On May 13, 2022, bet-at-home.com Entertainment Ltd. (in liquidation) was deconsolidated from the consolidated financial statements of the Group.

 Marco Falchetto has been appointed member of the board of the bet-at-home.com AG with effect from 21 February 2022.
 Franz Ömer and Michael Quatember left the board at their own request at the regular end of their appointment in late February 2022.
+With effect from 31 May 2025 Marco Falchetto resigned from office as a member of the management board.
+Claus Retschitzegger was appointed as his successor by the supervisory board.